afterpay/sdk-ios/docs/src/getting-started/cash-app-pay.md

 ```
 ## Step 5: Create a Customer Request

 You can create a customer request as soon as you know the amount you’d like to charge or if you'd like to create an on-file payment request.
-You’re encouraged to create this request as soon as your checkout view controller loads, so that your Customer can authorize the request without delay.
+You must create this request as soon as your checkout view controller loads, so that your customer can authorize the request without delay.

 ### Step 5A: Sign the Order Token